Whole Product Concept – A Quick Guide for the Expert PM

 As with many aspects of Product Management, you might not have direct control over all aspects of your Whole Product offering.
 But as a Product Manager you should do everything possible to influence every area so that your customers are delighted.
 As we say in the Product Management Manifesto, “Though I have all of the responsibility, it is highly likely I have little or no formal authority.
 Therefore, I will do whatever it takes to persuade others to do what is right for our customers and my company.”

 If you haven’t already, I encourage you to use the Whole Product Concept and write down everything about your product.
 Start at the Core – what are the real benefits that my customers expect to receive or experience from my product?
 With that in mind, then consider the features needed to deliver these benefits.
 Then expand your thinking to consider all aspects of the customer’s experience, from purchase, first use, experienced usage, maintenance, add-ons and accessories, even to how the product may be replaced or upgraded.
 Consider all of the touchpoints your customer will have with your company – Sales, support or sales engineering, customer service, online resources, forums, etc. How can you best enable each of these touchpoints to provide the right service at the right time to your customer?
 Think about all of the augmented attributes in our model above that you want to ensure provide the right customer experience.
-It may change the way you view your job, and it might just help your product and career succeed.
+It may change the way you view your product management role, and it might just help your product and career succeed.

 Listen to the podcast recording